 Deviating from the plan

-If you want to deviate from the inspection plan, get in touch with the business’s primary authority.
+If you want to deviate from the inspection plan, contact the primary authority.
 You’ll need to explain why you want to deviate from the plan.

 Further information is available in section 23 of the statutory guidance.